mittaan/spacio-bot/README.md

-# InstaReels-bot
+# Spacio-bot
-This project is a supposed to be a fun way to prank my friends by sending them (random) Instagram reels with a Telegram bot.
+In this project I create a Telegram bot to send cat pictures from TheCatAPI.